 The Legacy of Chronic Threat

-This vignette matters to the larger Alonetude project because it illuminates why solitude, why rest, why the very idea of letting down my guard feels so dangerous even five decades after the original threat has ended.
-Trauma researcher Pat Ogden (2006) explained that traumatised individuals often experience solitude as threatening rather than restorative because their nervous systems learned that constant vigilance is required for survival.
-The capacity to be alone, truly alone without hypervigilance, requires what Porges (2011) termed safety signals, environmental and relational cues that allow the ventral vagal system to inhibit defensive mobilization.
+This vignette matters to the larger Alonetude project because it illuminates why solitude, rest, and the very idea of letting down my guard feel so dangerous, even five decades after the original threat ended.
+Trauma researcher Pat Ogden (2006) explained that traumatized individuals often experience solitude as threatening rather than restorative because their nervous systems learned that constant vigilance is required for survival.
+The capacity to be alone, truly alone without hypervigilance, requires what Porges (2011) termed safety signals, environmental and relational cues that allow the genuine safety system to inhibit defensive mobilization.

 Retraining the Nervous System

 The ball in my stomach, that childhood sensation of perpetual readiness, still activates under stress.
-My nervous system still scans environments for threat more vigilantly than necessary.
+My nervous system still scans the environment for threats more vigilantly than necessary.
 I still experience difficulty with unstructured time, with true rest, with letting my guard down.
-These are accurate indicators of deep fear encoding rather than failures of healing of how deeply fear became inscribed in my body during formative years.
-Understanding this through trauma neuroscience helps me recognise that my struggles with solitude reflect nervous system adaptations to real threat rather than characterological weakness to real threat.
+These are accurate indicators of deep fear encoding rather than failures of character, signs of how profoundly threat became inscribed in my body during formative years.
+Understanding this through trauma neuroscience helps me recognize that my struggles with solitude reflect nervous system adaptations to real threat rather than characterological weakness to real threat.

 What the Loreto retreat offers is gradual, patient retraining rather than erasure of these patterns.
 Porges (2011) explained that the nervous system can learn new responses through sustained exposure to genuine safety combined with therapeutic relationships.
-While I am alone physically in Loreto, I carry with me the relational safety of chosen connections, including therapeutic relationships that have helped me begin to recognise safety cues.
-Each morning when I wake without the ball in my stomach, each hour I spend in my body without dissociating, each moment of genuine rest represents small victories in retraining a nervous system calibrated long ago to perpetual threat.
+While I am alone physically in Loreto, I carry with me the relational safety of chosen connections, including therapeutic relationships that have helped me begin to recognize safety cues.
+Each morning when I wake without the ball in my stomach, each hour I spend in my body without dissociating, each moment of genuine rest represents a small victory in retraining a nervous system calibrated long ago for perpetual threat.

 In moments of particular stillness here in Loreto, I sometimes feel her presence, that vigilant child-self.
 She is always scanning, always alert, always ready.
 “You can rest now,” I tell her, speaking internally in the way therapy has taught me.
 “Puedes descansar.”
 You can rest.
 The fight is over.
 The danger has passed.
 You kept us alive, and now you can rest.